MonkeManX/monkemanx.github.io/content/media.md

 {{< media "/attachments/metaethics_an_introduction.jpg" "Metaethics: An Introduction" "https://www.amazon.de/-/en/Andrew-Fisher/dp/1844652580">}}
 A very readable introduction to metaethics, not too long, suitable even for laypeople, that covers the most important branches of the field.
 However, it is not a complete account, as it does not, for example, include 'response-dependence theories' or 'constructivism.
 {{< /media >}}

+{{< media "/attachments/knowledge_introduction.jpg" "Knowledge: A Very Short Introduction" "https://academic.oup.com/book/461">}}
+An introduction to epistemology and the theory of knowledge, it is roughly 150 pages long and covers topics such as rationalism, empiricism, skepticism, justified true belief, Gettier problems, and much more.
+It includes numerous examples, most of which are highly illustrative.
+{{< /media >}}